Highlights from Harnett County’s 2025 Economic Development Update

 State and Regional Economic Development Perspectives

-Loren Hill, Regional Economic Development Director with the NC Carolina Core, and Ryan Combs, Executive Director of the Research Triangle Regional Partnership (RTRP), each provided their insights from a regional perspective, emphasizing how continued partnerships across counties will help market our regions, attract investment, and drive job growth in Harnett County - both nationally and internationally.
+Loren Hill, Regional Economic Development Director with the NC Carolina Core, and Ryan Combs, Executive Director of the Research Triangle Regional Partnership (RTRP), each provided their insights from a regional perspective, emphasizing how strong partnerships across North Carolina counties help market our collective regions, both nationally and internationally, attracting industrial investment and job growth in Harnett County.

 Retail Opportunities & Market Insights